Alexi5/footprints-public/README.md

 Footprints requires anybody who logs in to also be a crafter.
 You will have to manually add a person to the system as a crafter in order to log into Footprints.

+### Connecting to Production DB

+Our production db for Footprints is only accessible from within the VPC.
+This means that you'll need to use an SSH tunnel through one of our production EC2 instances in order to access it.
+To do with this with SequelPro, configure your client in the following way:

+* SSH Mode
+* MySQL Host: `footprints.ce6t38dqxj5w.us-east-1.rds.amazonaws.com`
+* Username: `footprints_db`
+* Password: `{the password}`
+* Database: `footprints_production`
+* SSH Host: `ec2-18-209-172-193.compute-1.amazonaws.com`
+* SSH User: `ubuntu`
+* SSH Key: `{path to your footprints pem file}`

+You should now be able to access the DB!

 ### Trello
 https://trello.com/b/GuywdyDX/footprints